11.5.3 Forging a Wootz Sword

 That opens the interesting questions if one of the most famous swords in history, the Zulfiqar of the Prophet Mohammed, was a wootz blade?

 |Making a Mohammed's Ladder

 |From the preceding modules it should be rather clear how a "normal"

 wootz blade was forged.
-The key points
+The key points were:

 |But now we want to make a step

-pattern, better known as kirk
+pattern, better known as kirk nardeban" or Mohammed's

-ladder with "roses" in it.
+ladder with "roses"

 The picture below (from am Indian wootz blade in my possession) shows a few weak "steps".
 The smith has made an attempt at a kirk nardeban pattern and succeeded for some ladder rungs in parts of the blade but not everywhere.

 |How is it done?
 The principle is easy.
 Make a hump in the otherwise somewhat wobbly but planar stack of your cementite precipitate planes.
 Schematically (very schematically, I'm not an artist) you could produce something like this:

 |What also works is to cut grooves as shown below, followed by the more tricky part of "filling " them again, This "evening out" the blade must be done in such a way that the cementite planes are arranged as shown.

 |You might also make grooves by cutting with a chisel and

 |I really don't know how you do all this in detail - ask

-smith!
+a smith!
 The only problem is that there aren't too many around right now who could tell you.
 And the few who could will

 probably keep their mouths shut.

 Anyway, the principle of manipulating wootz patterns is clear.
 The principle for making a major marble sculpture like this one is also quite clear: Take a big piece of marble and knock off whatever is not needed.

 |The guy who makes a great marble sculpture we call an artist, and his work a piece of art.
 I do not hesitate to call a smith who makes a wootz sword like the ones shown here an artist too, and his work a piece of art.
 And now we are right back to the beginning of this hyperscript, far, far away.

 |The Myth Around Wootz Swords

 |Wootz swords with a nice "water" pattern were supposed to be unbelievably

 the same mystification process, I won't go into much details here but do that in the next module.

 Wootz swords, for example, were believed to be unbelievably sharp.
 You even could cuts stones with a wootz blade without the slightest damage to the blade.
 And of course you could bend them around your waist without any problems.

 |We have encountered some of these claims before:

 |Of course, the mythology around wootz swords owns quite a bit

 writings concerning the "secret" of the Indian steel, and to the fact that crucible / wootz steel was indeed better

 in some respects than other old steels throughout the millennia.
 No doubt about that.

-that.
 However, even the best wootz is just a (ultra) high carbon steel, and even with spheroidized cementite this steel has its

 How good wootz (or "true" damascene) blades really are is something one can find out.
 Prof. Zschokke (an early metallurgist from Switzerland) was lucky enough to get a few wootz blades for (destructive) investigations.
 This is quite unusual because these blades are valuable and museums and collectors do not easily agree to have some of them destroyed.